 It cannot explain the origin of matter.
 Matter is eternal.

-It cannot explain the complexity of Matter is the product of billions of years

-matter. of evolution via change and natural
+It cannot explain the complexity of Matter is the product of billions of years matter. of evolution via change and natural selection.

-selection.

 It cannot explain the emergence of life.
-Primordial life evolved (via natural

-selection) from bio-polymers which

-evolved from bio-organics which evolved

-from inorganic compounds (ie. life from

-non-life).

-It cannot explain the appearance of God- This too was the product of evolution.

-consciousness, CONSCIENCE, and In essence rationality emerged from
+Primordial life evolved (via natural selection) from bio-polymers which evolved from bio-organics which evolved from inorganic compounds (ie. life from non-life).
+It cannot explain the appearance of God- consciousness, CONSCIENCE, and rationality in man.
+This too was the product of evolution.
+In essence rationality emerged from irrationality.

-rationality in man. irrationality.